 The proper shooting technique involves the shooter focusing on their stance, how they hold the ball, aiming the ball, releasing the ball, and then their follow through.
 At Australian Sports Camps basketball coaching camps, we put serious focus into developing your child’s shooting form through our experienced coaches.
 Bending your knees and elbow to shoot the ball are important as well as aiming at the back at the ring.
 The arm should extend as you release the ball with the follow through to be smooth and then held for a short time.

-Once comfortable with shooting the ball, consistency in hitting shots can be developed through these simple basketball drills at home:
+Once comfortable with shooting the ball, consistency in hitting shots can be developed through these simple basketball drills at home and in Australian basketball academy:

 Shooting from the free throw line is a great way to make that shot form consistent and to then build confidence in making shots.
 See how many goals your child can make out of 20 and work to improve on that the next time round.
 The free throw line distance is about 15 feet from the backboard which is used in games once kids reach the age group of under 10/12.
 Ensure your child does not to step over the free throw line until the ball has hit the ring as that’s a rule in the game!